SparseLinearAlgebra/spla/deps/gtest/docs/gmock_cook_book.md

       BlockingClosure* done = ...;
       ...
 InvokeWithoutArgs(implicit_cast<Closure*>(done)) ...;
-      // The cast is necessary.
+      // The cast_safe is necessary.
     ```

 ### Invoking an Argument of the Mock Function